OmniTrack++: Omnidirectional Multi-Object Tracking by Learning Large-FoV Trajectory Feedback: Acknowledgments

 \subsubsection{Tracking in OmniTrack E2E Mode.}

 As shown in Tab.~\ref{tab:E2E_mode}, we further evaluate the performance of our OmniTrack++ algorithm under the E2E paradigm on the JRDB validation set.
-Compared to the original OmniTrack, the model size increases from $63M$ to $70M$ parameters, representing an approximate $10\%$ increase.
-Despite this moderate growth in model complexity, OmniTrack++$_{E2E}$ achieves a remarkable improvement in tracking performance, with HOTA rising by $18.54\%$ and IDF1 increasing by $23.11\%$.
+Compared to the original OmniTrack, the model size increases from $63.13\text{M}$ to $70.05\text{M}$ parameters, representing an approximate $11\%$ increase.
+Despite this moderate growth in model complexity, OmniTrack++$_{E2E}$ achieves a remarkable improvement in tracking performance, with HOTA and IDF1 yielding absolute improvements of $+5.72$ and $+8.24$ points, respectively.
 Notably, these gains not only demonstrate the effectiveness of the proposed enhancements but also surpass the current state-of-the-art E2E tracker, MeMOTR, highlighting the substantial advantage of OmniTrack++ in E2E MOT on JRDB.
 This significant improvement is largely attributed to our ExpertTrack Memory, which provides high-quality trajectory instance information.
 By effectively capturing and leveraging these exemplar trajectories, OmniTrack++ can more accurately associate and maintain object tracks over time, thereby contributing directly to the observed gains in tracking performance.